Business Operations Specialist (Internal Only Posting)

 KNOWLEDGE, SKILLS AND ABILITIES REQUIREMENTS:

-- Knowledge of office practices and administrative procedures.
+- Knowledge of accounting, budgetary, and management principles, practices, and procedures.

 - Ability to identify problems, evaluate alternatives, and implement effective solutions.

 - Ability to exercise sound judgment and discretion.

 - Ability to exercise initiative and creativity.

 - Ability to maintain effective working relationships within and outside the agency.

 - Ability to develop and evaluate program policies.

 To apply, please visit http://gov.texas.gov/employment/ for instructions on submitting your application.
 You may download the Texas Workforce Commission State Employment Application or request an application from the Office of the Governor Human Resources Division, State Insurance Building, 1100 San Jacinto, Room 2.300, Austin, Texas, 78701.
 If required in this posting, copies of college transcripts must be provided concurrent with application for further applicant consideration.
 For additional information, please call 512- 463-5873, or visit our agency's website.
 Dial 7-1-1 for Relay Services.